refinedev/refine/documentation/docs/api-reference/general-concepts.md

 ### `meta`

-`meta` is used following two purposes:
+`meta` is used following three purposes:

 -   To pass additional information to data provider methods.
 -   Generate GraphQL queries using plain JavaScript Objects (JSON).
+-   Hooks related with routing also uses `meta` to fill additional parameters in the target routes.

 How to use `meta` to pass additional information to data provider methods?